 Case Study: Hebel Power Flooring

-Hebel Australia produce a premium flooring panels product called “Hebel Power Floor”.
-Unlike particle board, the Power Floor panels don’t squeak or transfer sound, they don’t sag or bounce and have a solid concrete like feel.
+Hebel Australia produces a premium flooring panels product called “Hebel Power Floor”.
+Unlike particleboard, the Power Floor panels don’t squeak or transfer sound, they don’t sag or bounce and have a solid concrete-like feel.
 Unlike other wooden floors it is also fire

 The “Over Confident” Model